Leefarmer83/Translate-It/README.md

 ### Code
 - Code was primarily inspired by the Task Manager mini project tutorials.

-### Acknowledgements
+# Acknowledgements

 Special thanks to my Code Institute Mentor Gerard McBride for his support and time.
-Also, thanks to Igor (tutor support) I have not used tutor support until this project, I had one issue that was driving me crazy, he t directed me to discover the answer.
+Also, thanks to Igor (tutor support), I have not used tutor support until this project, I had one issue that was driving me crazy, Igor helped me to understand where I was going wrong.